Telecominfraproject/wlan-cloud-tools/microservice_sample/README.md

 ## Building
 In order to build the uCentralGW, you will need to install its dependencies, which includes the following:
 - cmake
-- boost
-- POCO 1.11.1 or later (special build)
+- POCO 1.12 or later (special build)
 - a C++17 compiler
-- libyaml
 - openssl
 - libpq-dev (PortgreSQL development libraries)
 - mysql-client (MySQL client)